 If there was additional evidence that was omitted not by the fault of one of the parties, the court could allow additional evidence to be taken.
 However, if the evidence was available before, and just not presented, most courts will not allow it.

 Post-trial motions also give parties more time to consider whether to appeal.
 For some parties, they need to gather the funds or are considering whether they desire to appeal.
-They might look at post-trial motions as last ditch effort at getting some relief before filing an appeal.
+They might look at post-trial motions as a last-ditch effort at getting some relief before filing an appeal.

 No matter the circumstance, post-trial motions are common after divorce and family law trials.
 Parties should not be surprised when they are filed after a trial.